mucommander/mucommander/readme.txt

 - Fixed a bug that occurred when sorting the folder pane by an invisible column or when hiding the current column.
 This bug would leave the folder pane in an inconsistent sort order and could prevent the application from restarting.
-- Fixed a bug that allowed empty custom associations to be registered, breaking the whole file matching process.
+- Fixed a bug affecting custom associations.
 - Fixed a regression affecting the opening of files on non-local filesystems.
 - Fixed an issue with the drive button which would sometimes change the folder on the opposite panel.